 top of page

-Dental scaling is a method used to clean teeth using specialized tools.
-There is a common myth that teeth scaling is not good for our teeth.
-However, that is completely untrue.
-Scaling is good for teeth as it keeps them clean by removing tartar and plaque.
-Teeth scaling is generally recommended for people with mild gum diseases.
-When a person has certain gum disease, the gums tend to loosen and create gaps between the gums and the teeth which allows plaque and tartar to enter in between the gum tissues.
-The tartar and plaque can cause several problems to the teeth and gums such as cavities, gum diseases, tooth decay, etc. Teeth scaling is a simple dental procedure and requires a single sitting for around an hour.
-This can also make the teeth white, giving your smile a nice glow.
+Oral prophylaxis is a method employed to clean teeth using specialized tools.
+There is a common myth that oral prophylaxis is not beneficial for our teeth; however, that is completely untrue.
+Oral prophylaxis is good for teeth as it keeps them clean by removing tartar and plaque.
+Oral prophylaxis is generally recommended for people with mild gum diseases.
+When a person has certain gum disease, the gums tend to loosen and create gaps between the gums and the teeth, which allows plaque and tartar to enter between the gum tissues.
+The tartar and plaque can cause several problems to the teeth and gums, such as cavities, gum diseases, tooth decay, etc. Oral prophylaxis is a simple dental procedure and requires a single sitting for around an hour.
+This can also make the teeth white, giving your smile a nice glow

 Dental Scaling Diva Dental Clinic Bangalore.jpg

-Scaling and root planing, also known as deep cleaning, is a non-surgical dental procedure performed to treat gum disease (periodontal disease) and maintain optimal gum health.
+Oral prophylaxis and root planning, also known as deep cleaning, is a non-surgical dental procedure performed to treat gum disease (periodontal disease) and maintain optimal gum health.
 It involves removing plaque, tartar (calculus), and bacterial toxins from the tooth surfaces and below the gumline.

-The scaling and root planing procedure typically includes the following steps:
+The oral prophylaxis and root planning procedure typically includes the following steps:

-2. Scaling: The first phase of the procedure is scaling, which involves using special dental instruments to remove plaque and tartar from the tooth surfaces, both above and below the gumline.
+The first phase of the procedure is oral prophylaxis, which involves using special dental instruments to remove plaque and tartar from the tooth surfaces, both above and below the gumline.
 Ultrasonic scalers or hand scalers may be used to remove the deposits effectively.

-5. Follow-up Care: Depending on the extent of gum disease, multiple appointments may be required to complete the scaling and root planing process.
+Depending on the extent of gum disease, multiple appointments may be required to complete the oral prophylaxis and root planing process.
 The dentist or dental hygienist will provide instructions on proper oral hygiene techniques, including brushing, flossing, and the use of antimicrobial mouth rinses.
 They may also schedule follow-up visits to monitor your progress and assess the healing of your gums.

-Scaling and root planing can significantly improve gum health, reduce gum bleeding and inflammation, and help restore the overall health and stability of your teeth and supporting structures.
-If you have signs of gum disease, such as gum redness, swelling, bleeding, or persistent bad breath, it is important to consult with a dental professional who can assess your condition and recommend the appropriate treatment, which may include scaling and root planing.
+Oral prophylaxis and root planing can significantly improve gum health, reduce gum bleeding and inflammation, and help restore the overall health and stability of your teeth and supporting structures.
+If you have signs of gum disease, such as gum redness, swelling, bleeding, or persistent bad breath, it is important to consult with a dental professional who can assess your condition and recommend the appropriate treatment, which may include oral prophylaxis and root planing.

 Dental Scaling.jpg